First Time in the Bajio: A Week Between Guanajuato and Queretaro

 What a local would tell you

-Guanajuato’s streets are a maze on purpose, and your phone’s blue dot will lie to you in the tunnels.
+Guanajuato’s streets are a maze on purpose — the city was built to confuse silver bandits — and your phone’s blue dot will flat-out lie to you inside the traffic tunnels.
 Don’t fight it.
-The town is small enough that being lost for twenty minutes just means you found a callejon you’d have missed otherwise.
-Ask a student for directions; half the city is 20 years old and friendly.
+The town is small enough that being lost for twenty minutes just means you stumbled onto a callejón you’d otherwise have missed.
+Ask a student for directions; half the city is twenty years old and friendly.
+And carry a light layer even in “warm” Mexico: at over 2,000 metres, the highlands turn genuinely cold after dark.

 Money and timing